memy85/Personalized-Progressive-Federated-Learning/README.md

-# Federated Semi-Supervised Learning with Inter-Client Consistency & Disjoint Learning
+# Personalized Progressive Federated Learning with Client-Specific Vertical Features

 This repository is an official Tensorflow 2 implementation of Personalized Progressive Federated Learning with Client-Specific Vertical Features